Interview with Hugues Poiget, CEO of Scortex

 Scortex Team

-What a pleasure it is to hear one of our clients tell us they reduced their scrap rate from 7% to 2% in just one month!
+What a pleasure it is to hear one of our clients announce that they have gone from a 7% to a 2% rejection rate in just 1 month!

-Interview with Hugues POIGET, CEO of Scortex, a French company founded in 2016 and now part of the Trigo Group, a leader in operational quality.
-Scortex is committed to automating, transforming, and streamlining visual inspections in industrial production with its AI-powered quality control solutions.
+Interview with Hugues Poiget, CEO of Scortex, a French company founded in 2016 and a member of the Trigo Group, a leader in operational quality.
+Scortex is committed to automating, transforming, and making visual inspections in industrial production more efficient with its quality control solutions using AI.

-Could you introduce Scortex and explain its mission in the industry?
+Can you describe Scortex in a few words and explain its mission in the industry?

-Hugues Poiget: At Scortex, we help manufacturers reduce the cost of inspecting 100% of their production by developing Artificial Intelligences and designing vision systems that allow them to check the appearance of the parts they produce.
-Our mission goes beyond sorting parts: our vision is to generate, through Spark—our quality control automation system—the data needed to optimize production.
-In the future, we can imagine production machine parameters being adjusted in real-time based on the quality measured by our systems at the end of the line.
+Hugues Poiget : At Scortex, we help manufacturers reduce the cost of inspecting 100% of production by developing Artificial Intelligences for them and designing with them the vision systems that allow for inspecting the appearance of the parts they manufacture.
+Our mission does not stop at sorting parts; our vision is to generate the data needed for production optimization through Spark, our quality control automation system.
+Tomorrow, we can imagine that the adjustment of the production machine parameters will be made in real time based on the quality measured by our systems at the end of the line.

-What technology powers Spark, and why is it an asset for manufacturers?
+What technology is behind Spark, and why is it an asset for manufacturers?

-Hugues Poiget: At Scortex, we train machines to sort parts and categorize defects.
-To sort parts, the system must look at the part, possibly rotate it, inspect all its sides, and then decide whether to reject it.
-For this, we have chosen cutting-edge technologies, ranging from Artificial Intelligence to ensure detection performance is as good as human capabilities, to PLC automation (robust industrial digital computers for controlling manufacturing processes) for real-time decision-making, such as triggering a robotic arm to eject defective parts.
-Of course, we’re not magicians—defects must be visible.
-To achieve this, we drew inspiration from how human operators inspect parts and developed lighting and imaging techniques that enable us to inspect even reflective parts, which are very common in industries such as cosmetics, medical devices, automotive, and others.
-Because we use AI, the solutions we deploy are like a new recruit that needs to be trained on the production line.
-We start by teaching the machine what compliant parts look like.
-The AI can then detect deviations from acceptable variability.
-A human confirms what is and isn’t acceptable during this phase before the AI takes the leap into full operation.
-Unlike humans, the system doesn’t reject parts unnecessarily due to forklift lights entering the inspection area or a drop of oil remaining on a machined part.
-It’s precisely to address these very real challenges that we’ve set up a dedicated team, which our clients confirm, adds enormous value.
+Hugues Poiget : At Scortex, we teach the machine to sort the parts and categorize defects.
+Thus, to sort parts, the piece must be viewed with its own eyes, possibly turned over, inspected on all sides, and then decide whether to discard it or not.
+For this, we have chosen cutting-edge technologies ranging from Artificial Intelligence to ensure uncompromised detection performance that must be as good as a human's, to PLC automation (industrial digital computer adapted to manufacturing process control) for real-time decisions, which allows, for example, to actuate an arm that ejects defective parts.
+Caution, we do not work magic; the defects must be visible.
+For this, we took inspiration from how operators look at parts and developed lighting and imaging techniques that allow us to inspect the parts, including shiny parts, which are very common in the cosmetics, medical, automotive, and other industries.
+And because we use artificial intelligence (AI), the solutions we deploy are like a new recruit that needs to be trained on the production line.
+We start by teaching the machine what conforming parts are.
+The AI then becomes capable of detecting anything that strays outside the acceptable variability of the line.
+A human then confirms what is acceptable and what is not before the AI plunges into the deep end.
+Obviously, humans put parts in the red bin less often due to the blue light from the forklift truck backing up that enters the imaging zone or because there is a drop of oil left on the machined part.
+It is precisely to help manufacturers manage these very concrete issues that we have set up a dedicated team.
+Our clients confirm that this signature brings immense added value.

-Hugues Poiget: We’ve always aimed for our systems to be relevant across a wide range of industries.
-Our systems inspect everything from automotive gearbox forks to lipstick.
-Although we started in the automotive sector, we are now present in cosmetics, aerospace, packaging, medical devices, luxury goods, forging, and electronics, to name a few.
-To date, tens of millions of parts produced by small and medium-sized enterprises as well as major international groups have been inspected by our systems and are now in the hands of end users.
+Hugues Poiget : We have always wanted our systems to be relevant for the largest number of people.
+Thus, our systems inspect everything from automotive gearbox forks to lipsticks.
+Historically born in the automotive sector, we are now also present in the cosmetics industry, aeronautics, packaging, medical, luxury, forging, and electronics, to name a few.
+Today, tens of millions of parts manufactured by Small and Medium Enterprises as well as large international groups have been inspected by our systems and are in the hands of end-users.

-How does Scortex integrate with the Trigo Group, and how does this strengthen its positioning?
+How does Scortex integrate within the Trigo group, and how does this strengthen its positioning?

-Hugues Poiget: At Scortex, we’ve always been very hands-on, and thanks to Trigo, we now have access to over 300 factories in more than 25 countries.
-This was an incredible opportunity we were eager to seize to move forward together.
-What unites us is a shared comprehensive approach to quality.
-The costs of quality are multifaceted: scrap, training, penalties, recalls, and more.
-Trigo now allows us to operate beyond Europe—in the United States, Canada, Brazil, India, and more recently South Korea—with an unmatched level of responsiveness.
+Hugues Poiget : We have always been very "hands-on" at Scortex, and thanks to Trigo, we have access to over 300 factories in more than 25 countries.
+A chance we did not hesitate to seize to continue moving forward together.
+What unites us is this global approach to quality.
+The costs of quality are numerous: scrap, training, penalties, sometimes recalls, etc. Trigo now allows us to operate beyond Europe: the United States, Canada, Brazil, India, and more recently South Korea, with an unbeatable level of responsiveness.

-What are the key trends in industrial quality control that Scortex anticipates?
+What are the main trends in industrial quality control that Scortex anticipates?

 Why do manufacturers choose Scortex for their automated quality control needs?